Prepare for module enrolment

 You usually can't take more than 70 credits in a semester.

-If you are doing a bachelors or integrated masters degree, your first year module grades count towards passing your first year to continue with your studies.
+If you are doing a Bachelor or integrated Masters degree, your first year module grades count towards passing your first year to continue with your studies.
 In your second, third, or fourth year, the module grade counts towards your final degree classification.

 If you are doing a foundation degree or diploma of higher education all module grades count towards your classification.